 - Active or short- or long-term passive testing samples are permitted. - Minimum of 48 hours for passive testing samples.
-The entire length is required for active testing samples.
+The entire length of the performance verification is required for active testing samples.

 • One radon sampler is required in each 2300 m2 [25,000 ft2] of project area on the lowest occupied level.